DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world5.md

 "You jest, I have no desire to become a hero, or even to be close to it.
 But..."

-Kay directly looked into her eyes.
+Kai directly looked into her eyes.

 "I told you that I'm going to show it to you, Vanessa.
 And I'll show."